 While our reading room remains closed, we have started to process our queue of copy orders and have begun to schedule virtual reference consultations with materials from our collections.

-Initial services will be limited to the MIT community.
+Requests from the MIT community will be prioritized.
 Thank you for your patience and understanding.

 Digital copy orders